ClonedPuppy/SK_Shader_info/README.md

 The complete code for this is [here](https://github.com/ClonedPuppy/SK_Shader_info/blob/master/Light.cs)

-So if you would try and fire this up, you would see nothing but black.
+If you would try and fire this up, you would see nothing but black.
 StereoKit runs fine, but there's nothing to see.
 This is because StereoKit applies the Spherical Harmonics lighting to all the default "StereoKit" things, such as the hands, the UI windows etc.

 So let's fix this.
 We do the hands first.
-The hands have a gradient material applied, let's start by overriding that with our own base material:
+The hands have a gradient material applied, let's start by overriding that with another base material:

     Default.MaterialHand.Shader = Shader.Unlit;

 The above applies a built in StereoKit shader called Shader.Unlit to the hand.
 It's pretty much as the name implies, a shader that requires no lighting.
-A fully lit hand however is not very aestheticly pleasing, so we can use a gradient to control the transperancy, just like how the hand looks like in StereoKit with it's default lighting.
+A fully lit hand however is not very aesthetically pleasing, so we can use a gradient to control the transparency, just like how the hand looks like in StereoKit with it's default lighting.
 You can use a function from StereoKit source code which steps through all the fingers and sets the gradient values.

     private static void ColorizeFingers(int size, Gradient horizontal, Gradient vertical)